Retrospective Tools

 • No SSO/SAML, SCIM, or SOC 2 Type 2 attestation specific to the retro product

-• No AI features (clustering, summaries, sentiment) at the time of review
+• No retro-specific AI (clustering, summaries, sentiment) despite NimbleWork marketing the wider platform as AI-powered

 • Thin direct-integration story for the agile stack — no documented Jira, GitHub, Linear, or Azure DevOps hooks for the retro module